istio/istio/ARCHITECTURE.md

 ## CLI

-The CLI `iop` command is implemented in the [cmd/iop](https://github.com/istio/operator/blob/master/cmd/iop/) subdirectory as a Cobra command with the following subcommands:
+The CLI `mesh` command is implemented in the [cmd/mesh](https://github.com/istio/operator/blob/master/cmd/mesh/) subdirectory as a Cobra command with the following subcommands:

-- [manifest](https://github.com/istio/operator/blob/master/cmd/iop/manifest.go): renders a manifest and outputs to console or files.
+- [manifest](https://github.com/istio/operator/blob/master/cmd/mesh/manifest.go): renders a manifest and outputs to console or files.
-- [install](https://github.com/istio/operator/blob/master/cmd/iop/install.go): renders and manifest and applies it to a cluster.
+- [install](https://github.com/istio/operator/blob/master/cmd/mesh/install.go): renders and manifest and applies it to a cluster.
-- [dump-profile](https://github.com/istio/operator/blob/master/cmd/iop/dump.go): dumps the default values for a selected profile.
+- [dump-profile](https://github.com/istio/operator/blob/master/cmd/mesh/dump.go): dumps the default values for a selected profile.

 ## Migration tools